AriFordsham/GHCWiki/backpack/prerelease.md

 ## Examples

+In this section, we give a few examples of using "Backpack in the small."
+They are a little contorted, since Backpack's primary design case was to facilitate at the level of libraries/packages; however, it's a bit difficult to experiment with a system if you're told that it is only suitable to build a giant software system!
+Backpack can be used to do small-scale separate modular development, since it is a proper module system; it just can be a bit messy at times.

-As a convention in this section, all of the code examples are runnable.
+As a convention, all of the code examples are runnable.
 Simply copy paste any code samples prefixed with a comment `-- filename.hs` into an appropriately named file.

 ### Hello World